 To attach, simply place inside to cover the bottom and sides of the box.
 Use a staple gun to attach it to the interior of the box, and cut it once it is secure.
 Repeat for a second layer of tarp (if you like) and staple it really well.

 Make sure to cut a few holes in the bottom to allow for excess water to drain out.
-Too much water can damage roots and kill your plants.
+Too much water can damage roots and kill your plants, so good drainage is important.

 I recommend cutting 2 inch slits in the bottom of the box, at the creases between where the pallet boards meet.

 Step 7: Add some potting soil to your DIY raised garden bed

 Now that your pallet planter box or raised garden bed is complete, move it into the spot you want it.
-You’ll want to do this before you add the soil because it becomes quite heavy!
+You’ll want to do this before you add your preferred soil mix because it becomes quite heavy!

 We mixed manure and compost with our potting soil to make it nice and full of nutrients for our veggies.
 Be sure to use potting soil and not regular garden soil, or the dirt can become too dense for your plants.

 Step 8: Plant your garden

 Now it is time to fill your planter box with your favorite fruits and vegetables.
 I picked a few plants up at our local greenhouse, and planted a few others that I had started in the house from seed.

 I also used a few seed packets for beans, peas and lettuce.
-We can’t wait to see how it does this year!
-We already have plans to build a second raised garden bed someday.
+We can’t wait to see how our vegetable garden does this year!
+We already have plans to build a second raised bed garden someday.

-We hope you enjoyed this overview of our latest DIY project.
-Our DIY Raised Garden Bed is perfect for our little family to have a chance at growing some of our own fresh veggies and fruit.
+We hope you enjoyed this step by step guide of our latest DIY project.
+Our DIY Raised Garden Bed is perfect for our little family to have a chance at growing some of our own fresh veggies and fruit – without spending a lot of money on materials!